DDnK-dev/apm-instrumentaion-operator/.github/ISSUE_TEMPLATE/task---task-name.md

 # Background

-why i have to do
+'why' i have to do this task

 ## Goal

-- something to do
+- what i have to do

 ## Objective

-- [ ] some objective
+- [ ] todo list

 ## ETC